 For additional information about the requirements for opening a company, you can rely on our lawyers in Malta.

-You can also see in the video below how to open a company in Malta:
+You can also find out how to open a company in Malta from the scheme below:

 I have had a long and fruitful collaboration with LawyersMalta.eu and I have been satisfied by the professionalism of the attorneys I worked with.
 My questions were duly answered and I can recommend them to foreign investors who need legal consultancy in Malta.